TRIQS/cthyb/doc/reference/measurements.rst

+.. _measurements:

 Measurements: definitions
 =========================

-Here we list all the observables that can be measured by the solver along with their definition.
+Here we list all the observables that can be measured by the solver along with their definitions.
 Each measurement can be turned on or off via the corresponding :doc:`solve() parameters <parameters>`.

 Green's function